MLeidel/tkGUI/README.md

 The same program is used to showcase the straight tkinter GUI style, and four other GUI packages written for python/tkinter.

 The premier GUI libraries for Python would be GTK3 and QT.
-Both of those are difficult to learn, and GTK does not work well outside of Linux.
+Both of these are more difficult to learn than tkinter.
+GTK does not work well outside of Linux.

 In my opinion _tkinter_ works for the programmer who needs to write a solid GUI application, but not necessarily an enterprise level application.